sergiocorreia/quipu/misc/Notes about estout.md

-Estout is quite complex; these are some notes on how to call it from estdb report.
+Estout is quite complex; these are some notes on how to call it from quipu report.
 Source: http://repec.org/bocode/e/estout/hlp_estout.html#ref

 # Usage
-`estout estdb* using OUTPUTFILE.EXT , OPTIONS`
+`estout quipu* using OUTPUTFILE.EXT , OPTIONS`

 # Options